Amare Stoudemire is out of Phoenix and headed to New York - for a meeting.

 CHRIS BOSH: After seven seasons in Toronto, the forward has been one of the busiest free agents so far.
 He had already met with the Rockets, Heat and Nets.
 On Friday, he first met with the Bulls, then talked to the Knicks for more than two hours.
-Bosh tweeted that the Knicks' presentation was "another impressive one," and also tweeted that he and Wade dined together Thursday.
-Late Friday, Bosh went to the office of his agent, Henry Thomas, who said no deals had been reached but that he was encouraged by the presentations.
-If Bosh has a plan after two days, he's not saying.
+Bosh tweeted that the Knicks' presentation was "another impressive one."
+Late Friday, Bosh showed up at the office of his agent, Henry Thomas, who said no deals had been reached but that he was encouraged by the presentations.
+If Bosh has a plan after two days of free agency, he's not saying.
 "You've got to enjoy this."

-Paul Pierce: The Celtics forward will return to Boston with a four-year contract, the Associated Press reported.
+PAUL PIERCE: The Celtics forward will return to Boston with a four-year contract, the Associated Press reported.
 Money terms were not immediately available, but the Boston Herald reported that Pierce would get $61 million over four years, with a mutual option for that fourth year.

-Dirk Nowitzki: Mavericks president Donnie Nelson said he made a "significant" offer to the forward's adviser.
+DIRK NOWITZKI: Mavericks president Donnie Nelson said he made a "significant" contract offer to the forward's adviser.
 Nowitzki could respond as soon as today, when the sides are expected to meet.

-JOHN SALMONS: The Bucks remained active for a second straight day, agreeing in principle to a $40 million, five-year deal with the guard who played for them last season.
+JOHN SALMONS: The Bucks remained active for a second straight day, agreeing in principle to a $40 million, five-year deal with the guard who played for them and the Bulls last season.
 It came one day after Milwaukee agreed to a five-year, $32 million deal with forward Drew Gooden.